 The next step is simple

-An honest conversation about where you are, where you want to go, and whether what I do could help get you there.
+An honest conversation about who you are, where you are, where you want to go, and whether what I do could help get you there.
 Come with your questions and I'll bring mine.

 Book a Curiosity CallComplimentary · 45 minutes · Come curious